Gentian Liqueur: How to Choose the Right One

 Introduction

-Bitter, floral and timelessly elegant, gentian liqueur has seduced lovers of authentic French aperitifs for generations.
+Bitter, floral, and timelessly elegant, gentian liqueur has been enchanting lovers of authentic French aperitifs for generations.

-But faced with the diversity of brands and recipes, how do you choose the right bottle?
+But with such a diversity of brands and recipes, how do you choose the right bottle?

 What is gentian liqueur?